docwho2/java-squareup-chatgpt-ivr/README.md

   - Callers can request to connect with specific employees, with the information sourced from a Square API call (Team Member list).
   - If the caller simply wishes to speak to a representative, the model is preloaded with a default number to redirect the call.
     - During transfers to the main line, this process is optimized to use SIP directly connecting to the store's [Asterisk PBX](https://www.asterisk.org).
+- You can call +1 (320) 425-0645 to try it, please don't ask to speak with someone as this is a real store with real people working in it.
+This is deployed in production via the [workflow](.github/workflows/deploy.yml) and answers all calls for the store.

 ## High Level Components